 03

 With a thick Australian wool pile and four multi-zone heat controls (top and bottom for each side of the bed), this electric blanket offers you cosy comfort to last all through the night.
 In fact, it has nine heat settings and a timer for up to 12 hours.
-Its 50cm fitted skirt is also designed to to fit over larger, modern mattresses and it’s also machine-washable.
+Its 50cm fitted skirt is also designed to fit over larger, modern mattresses and it’s also machine-washable.

 “I last had an electric blanket in 1969,” wrote one five-star reviewer on the Linen House website.
 “I was always too hot and the bed was lumpy.
 I read reviews and chose a ‘Linen House’ wool blanket for this cold winter and because I suffer from night cramps and interrupted sleep.”